x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

 ## Start a Google Workspace migration batch with the new Exchange admin center (New EAC)

+> [!IMPORTANT]
+> Microsoft’s data migration tool is currently unaware of tools enforcing messaging records management (MRM) or archival policies.
+Because of this, any messages that are deleted or moved to archive by these policies will result in the migration process flagging these items as "missing".
+The result is perceived data loss rather than actual data loss, which makes it much harder to identify actual data loss during any content verification checks. <br/><br/>Therefore, Microsoft strongly recommends disabling all MRM and archival policies before attempting any data migration to mailboxes.

 1. In the new [Exchange Admin center](https://admin.exchange.microsoft.com/#/), navigate to **Migration** > **Batch**.

 2. Click **New Migration batch** and follow the instructions in the details pane.